postmanlabs/labs-docs/src/pages/postman-flows/flows-query-language/conditional-data-selection.md

 ---

-### When your filter matches only one record, it returns just a quoted result not an array
+### When your filter matches only one record

+It returns just a single record, not an array.

 #### FQL